Nomura-N/Nomura-N.github.io/_pages/publications.md

 ---

 ## Articles
+* "[The Librarian, The Computer, The Android, and Big Data](https://vector-bsfa.com/2023/12/02/the-librarian-the-computer-the-android-and-big-data/)".
+Nichole Nomura and Quinn Dombrowski.
+Vector, 12/2023.
+* “The streets we know best’: The Fast and the Furious’s imagined Los Angeles.”
+Nichole Nomura.
+Post45/Contemporaries Cluster.
+11/2022.
 * "Voice."
 Nika Mavrody, Laura B. McGrath, **Nichole Nomura**, & Alex Sherman. *Journal of Cultural Analytics*, 2021

 ## Reviews